Gardening Camden Modern Slavery Statement

 We maintain multiple, confidential reporting channels so staff, volunteers and third parties can raise concerns about suspected modern slavery safely and without fear of retaliation.
 Reports are treated seriously, investigated promptly and escalated to senior leadership when necessary.
 Our whistleblowing processes are supported by clear policies and a commitment to protection for reporters.

+A woman with short brown hair and light skin is kneeling in a well-maintained garden in Camden, with a background of green foliage, including tall plants and small trees.
+She is wearing a white short-sleeved top, a long coral skirt, and orange gardening gloves, and is tending to a flower bed that features vibrant pink and red flowering plants alongside lush green leaves.
+The garden has a variety of textures, with soil beds, leafy plants, and a wooden fence partially visible in the background.
+Sunlight illuminates the scene, creating a bright and inviting outdoor space suitable for gardening activities and landscaping maintenance, characteristic of the local Camden area in London.
 Gardening Camden commits to an annual review of this slavery statement and associated controls.
 The board reviews progress each year, including audit findings, remediation cases and the effectiveness of reporting channels.
 Where gaps are identified, we update policy, increase supplier scrutiny and enhance training to ensure continuous improvement.
 This slavery statement will be published and reviewed at least annually as part of our governance cycle.

 Our collective aim is to make the modern slavery statement operationally meaningful within Gardening Camden: preventing harm, protecting people and ensuring that our community gardening projects are free from exploitation.
 We will continue to work with partners, suppliers and relevant authorities to uphold these standards and to strengthen our response to any incidents of forced labour or trafficking.